 Never miss an important update from us: Join Our Mailing List

 - From Wired – Amazon Third Party apps are getting a shakedown over privacy concerns.
-Read that story HERE.
+Read the story.

 - “I love Amazon – let’s break it up”.
 In a new Pivot podcast, Scott Galloway describes Amazon from many angles and really sums up the friction between Amazon and the selling community.
 In another podcast from the same media group, The Land of The Giants podcast is spending an entire season dissecting Amazon, including in-depth interviews with various Amazon sellers.
-You can find both podcasts HERE
+Check out both podcasts.

 - The FTC continues its’ inquiry into Amazon.
 “The FTC is interviewing merchants to determine whether the e-commerce giant is using its market power to hurt competition,” begins this extensive story from Bloomberg.
-Read the rest HERE
+Read the rest.

 Our Facebook Group Amazon Seller Advocates just passed 890 members!
 Join us for discussions of all things affecting Amazon sellers.
 Understand the context behind news announcements, changes to TOS and more!
 JOIN US!